webrecorder/warcio/README.rst

 Quickstart to Writing a WARC
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Fetching the url ``https://example.com/`` while saving the response and request
+Fetching the url ``https://example.com/`` while capturing the response and request
 into a gzip compressed WARC file named ``example.warc.gz`` can be done with the following four lines:

 .. code:: python